Tutorial : How to Draw an Aircraft Paint Scheme

 area you want to erase.

-3. The Fill with Color tool, or paint bucket, serves by filling an enclosed shape with color.
+3. The Fill with Color tool, or paint bucket, is for filling an enclosed shape with color.
 First you need to

 choose a color from the palette, and then click inside the area you want to fill with that color.